10 reasons to choose Waterloo

 1. Your program is here!

 You’ll find master and or doctoral programs in a wide range of fields.
-Waterloo’s Faculty of Mathematics is home to the Departments of Applied Mathematics, Combinatorics & Optimization, Pure Mathematics, Statistics & Actuarial Science, and the Cheriton School of Computer Science.
+Waterloo’s Faculty of Mathematics is home to the Departments of Applied Mathematics, Combinatorics & Optimization, Pure Mathematics, Statistics & Actuarial Science, and the David R. Cheriton School of Computer Science.

 2. It’s all about research.